KrisAirdancer/Algorithms-Practice/algs-project-log.md

 # Project Log

+**July 3, 2023**
+- Completed LeetCode 39: Combination Sum
+  - Was not able to complete this one on my own.
+I overcomplicated the recursion and missevaluated what each call was doing implicitly and was therefore doing steps explicitly and therefore doing them twice.
+  - I had to watch both the conceptual and implementation portions of the NeetCode video to solve it.
+However, I had figured out the correct conceptual solution on my own and only needed to watch the first 3/4 of the implementation portion of the video to understand what I needed to do to get a working solution on my own.
+  - I was on the right track, but got myself mixed up.
+The good news is that this means that I am making progress in understanding Backtracking.

 **July 2, 2023**
 - Completed LeetCode 78: Subsets
   - Was not able to come up with a solution on my own.
 Had the right conceptual idea, but was unable to translate it into code.